-(i) Bad debts written off
+(j) Bad debts written-off

-Bad debts are written off when identified by Management and the Board, when recovery of the debt is considered unlikely.
-Bad debts are written off as expenses in the income statement.
+Bad debts are written-off when recovery of the debt is considered unlikely by Management and the Board.
+Bad debts are written-off as expenses in the Statement of Comprehensive Income.

-(j) Investments and other financial assets
+(k) Investments and other financial assets

-Investments and financial assets in the scope of AASB 139 Financial Instruments: Recognition and Measurement are categorised as either financial assets at fair value through profit or loss, loans and receivables, held-to-maturity investments, or available-for-sale financial assets.
+Investments and financial assets in the scope of AASB 139 Financial Instruments: Recognition and Measurement are categorised as either financial assets at fair value through profit and loss, loans and receivables, held-to-maturity investments, or available-for-sale financial assets.
 The classification depends on the purpose for which the investments were acquired.
 Designation is re-evaluated at each financial year end, but there are restrictions on reclassifying to other categories.

-When financial assets are recognised initially, they are measured at fair value, plus, in the case of assets not at fair value through profit or loss, directly attributable transaction costs.
+When financial assets are recognised initially, they are measured at fair value, plus, in the case of assets not at fair value through profit and loss, directly attributable transaction costs.